Looking for the perfect easy-to-peel hard-boiled eggs recipe? This is the best way to peel a boiled egg.

 After a lot of trial and error, I finally figured out the secret to making the shells fall right off of hard-boiled eggs.
 No more tiny shell pieces or hard-to-peel eggs!

 Let me be the first to tell you… we’ve all been led astray on how to boil eggs.

-Who else has been told to put the eggs in a pot, cover with an inch of cold water, then bring them to a boil?
+Who else has been told to put the eggs in a pot, cover them with an inch of cold water, then bring them to a boil?
 Yeah, me too.
 But that’s where we’ve been doing it wrong.

-Follow this process on how to boil eggs (you can also read or print it in the recipe card below) and I guarantee you will have the easiest to peel hard-boiled eggs you’ve ever made.
+Follow this process on how to boil eggs on the stovetop (you can also read or print it in the recipe card below) and I guarantee you will have the easiest-to-peel hard-boiled eggs you’ve ever made.
 You can also make hard-boiled eggs in the Instant Pot if you prefer.

 #1: Easy-to-peel hard-boiled eggs are the result of a boiling hot start.

 I think this "cold start" egg myth came from the fact that potatoes actually do need a cold start.
 When you give potatoes a cold start—meaning that you put the chopped potatoes in a pot, cover by an inch with cold water, then boil—you wind up with a better texture and a more even cook.
 (Tuck that away for the next time you make mashed potatoes!)

 Because this cooking method is tried and true for potatoes, people have assumed the same with eggs.
 But that's not the case!